All The Best Attractions and Things to do in Belfast

 A more recent addition to the museum was the Game of Thrones Tapestry.
 A temporary exhibition which was created from Linen from one of the last surviving linen mills in Northern Ireland.
 This dictates many of the famous scenes from the TV show and is a celebration of the show’s creation in Northern Ireland.

-The beautiful 28 acres Botanic Garden is opened all year long for anyone wishing to visit.
+Among the best things to do in Belfast is visit the beautiful 28-acre Botanic Garden is opened all year long for anyone wishing to visit.
 It started as a private park and became public when the Belfast council purchased it in 1895.
 It has its own Palm House Conservatory which opened in 1840 and is one of the earliest cast-iron glasshouses in the world.
 There are 2 wings – the cool wing and tropical wing and includes 400-year-old plants!
 So anyone into plants will love this stop.

 Part of the Queens Quarter of Belfast which is one of 6 cultural areas you’ll find the iconic Queens University.
 It opened in 1810, being granted university status in 1908.
 It’s